 The verdict has not yet entered legal force.
 Moskalenko denies committing any offence and is challenging his conviction.
 Khabarovsk Regional Court registered his appeal on 16 September 2019, according to the court website; Judge Natalya Bondareva is due to consider it on 10 October 2019.

 "In the actions of Valery Vasilyevich Moskalenko, there was no crime under Article 282.2, Part 1 of the Criminal Code," his lawyer Svetlana Gnilokostova told Forum 18 on 4 October.
 "He was convicted for his faith and the defence will seek acquittal by all legal means, up to an appeal to the European Court of Human Rights."

-Moskalenko was released directly from the courtroom, having spent 396 days in custody in Khabarovsk's Investigation Prison No. 1.
+Moskalenko was released directly from the courtroom, having spent 396 days in detention in Khabarovsk's Investigation Prison No. 1.
 Under the July 2018 amendments to the Criminal Code, one day in pre-trial detention is taken as equivalent to two days of assigned labour.
 Moskalenko was therefore deemed to have served his sentence.

 If his appeal is unsuccessful, however, he will still be left with a criminal conviction, and will still have to spend six months on probation.

 The judge took account of extenuating circumstances, Moskalenko's lawyer Svetlana Gnilokostova told Forum 18 on 3 October: the defendant's age, the fact he has a heart condition, his role as carer for his ill and elderly mother (with whom he lived prior to his arrest), positive character references, and the lack of a previous criminal record.